 – 8 Pages

-The idea that the remains of the vast galleon had moved of its own accord such a distance was preposterous.
-But somehow it had happened.
-So they’d sent Boswell down until the depths of the sea to find out how the shipwreck had moved over a mile on its own.
+The idea that the remains of the vast galleon had moved of its own accord, over such a distance was preposterous.
+Nevertheless, somehow it had happened.
+So, they’d sent Boswell down under the depths of the sea, to try to establish how the shipwreck had moved over a mile seemingly on its own accord.

-Although when he reached the crumbling galleon he realised the dive might not have been such a waste of time.
+However, when Boswell reached the crumbling galleon, he realised the dive might not have been such a waste of time after all.
 Amongst the dirt and rotting remains of the vast ship, small artefacts, no doubt from the time of Thomas de Granvela and Don Alonso de Leiva, had been uncovered.
-Treasures that would be worth a small fortune.
+Treasures that would be worth a small fortune!

-It was enough to get him exploring the lower levels of the shipwreck.
-And as he did so he noticed two glowing orbs in the darkened shadows below deck.
-At first he thought they were rubies or some other such treasure.
+It was enough to persuade him to explore the lower levels of the shipwreck.
+And as he did so, he noticed two glowing orbs within the darkened shadows below deck.
+At first, he thought they were rubies, or some other lost treasure.
 But then he saw the burning hatred within them.
-Those were no rubies.
-They were eyes…
+Those were no rubies, they were eyes…

 The outcome’s inevitable.
-From the outset we know what’s going to happen.
-As such, the success of the story pretty much depends upon the escalation of the suspense and then the eventual bloodbath that’s sure to follow.
-Luckily these are two areas in which Smith is a veritable master.
+From the outset we know what’s going to happen and are salivating at the prospect of more giant crab carnage.
+As such, the success of the story pretty much depends upon the escalation of the suspense and then onto the eventual bloodbath that’s sure to follow.
+Luckily these are two areas for which Smith is a veritable master.

 It’s only short, but the suspense that Smith builds as we edge towards the inevitable horror is second to none.
-By the time the crabs’ eyes are spotted, you’re pretty much clawing at the pages.
-And then the diver’s desperate attempts at escaping the crabs’ reach is nothing short of classic Guy N Smith.
-Frantic, desperate and utterly futile.
+By the time the crabs’ eyes are spotted, you’re pretty much clawing at the pages for the mayhem to commence.
+And then the hapless diver’s desperate attempts at escaping the crabs’ reach are nothing short of classic Guy N Smith.
+Frantic, desperate, and utterly futile.
 You’ve just got to love it!

 The Final Encounter